Edin93/motiv/README.md

     * VERY IMPORTANT: each time we update the code of the frontend or the backend IMAGES (i.e the Dockerfile files) we need to rerun the `docker-compose` command with the following option `--build` so that the docker-compose can rebuild the docker images and containers with the newly updated code, so the full command is:
         * ```docker-compose up --build```

+#### Interact with a running container:
+* After executing the ```docker-compose up --build``` command you might want to interact with the frontend and/or the backend running containers (i.e execute commands on the terminal on each of these).
+To do so, first you need to know the ID of the running container that you want to interact with, by running this command on another terminal:
+    * ```docker ps -a```
+    * The first column contains the ID of containers(s).
+    * To interact with the container, you have to use the following command:
+        * ```docker attach id-of-container-you-want-to-use```

 #### Coding in the Docker environments:
 * First, you need to install VSCode if you haven't yet.
 * look for the "Remote Development" extension on VSCode, created by Microsoft and install it.